micss-lab/FuzzyBDIAgents/README.md

 This is the repo to provide supplementary material for the reproducibility of the fuzzy-BDI approach.

 # Deployment Steps #
 Requirement: Before term definitions and action mappings, there must be sensor and motor configuration of the BrickPI API.
+The current environment configuration already applies this.

 cd <the root directory of the application>
 Inside the root folder, run: